 Most successful volleyball teams usually excel in two key areas—limiting their number of unforced errors and winning the serve-and-pass battle.
 Keep an eye on these next few stats to ensure you're on the right track.

 Kills are a glamour stat, a number fans and players love to monitor.
 But hitting percentage is the number that should be monitored because it's more telling of overall efficiency.

-Hitting percentage is calculated by taking the total amount of kills, subtracting the hitting errors, and dividing that number by the total number of attempts.
+Hitting percentage is calculated by totaling kills, subtracting the hitting errors, then dividing that number by the total number of attempts.

-Why is it important to track?
-There are times during the match that the best thing to do is hit a controlled shot instead of just swinging for a kill.
-An example would be an out-of-system play with the set being low and off the net.
-If your team emphasizes kills over hitting percentage, players often feel they need to swing for a kill rather than keep the ball in play and trust their defense.
-This will often result in unforced errors and free points for the other team.
+What makes this stat so important?
+Many times, the smartest play is hitting a controlled shot instead of swinging for a kill.
+Picture an out-of-system play with the set being low and off the net.
+If your team emphasizes kills over hitting percentage, players feel they need to swing for a kill rather than keep the ball in play and trust their defense.
+This can result in unforced errors and free points for the other team.

 Each position should have a different hitting percentage goal based on the quality of sets they’re getting.
-Here is a breakdown of the goals we suggest:
+Here are some marks to shoot for: